ssaneei/WordPars/README.md

-# SNTP
+# WordPars
-Orthographic and Phonological Similarity, and Non-Word Generating Tool in Persian
+A derivative and generative tool for orthographic and phonological similarities and neighbors, non-word, and transposed-letter words and non-words in Persian